 To find out more about Youth on Track

-The Official Visitor Scheme provides independent monitoring and evaluation of juvenile justice centres operated by Juvenile Justice.
+The Official Visitor Scheme provides independent monitoring and evaluation of Youth Justice NSW centres.
 Established under the

 Children (Detention Centres) Act 1987, the scheme ensures the protection of rights, improves advocacy and enhances other forms of assistance related to the welfare and treatment of young people in custody.

-Official Visitors have the power to enter and inspect juvenile justice centres and confer privately with any person who is resident, employed or detained at that centre.
+Official Visitors have the power to enter and inspect youth justice centres and confer privately with any person who is resident, employed or detained at that centre.

-Official Visitors report to the Minister for Juvenile Justice regularly, independently of the agency.
+Official Visitors report to the Minister for Families, Communities and Disability Services regularly, independently of the agency.
 This includes formal written reports every six months on standards of care relating to detainees' security, welfare and rehabilitation.
 These reports detail the Official Visitor's concerns and views about the performance of the centre in accordance with the standards set out by the Australasian Juvenile Justice Administrators' Standards for Juvenile Custodial Facilities.

-All contracts that Juvenile Justice enters into with the private sector valued over $150,000 are required to be recorded in the register of government contracts, which is published on the Government tender's website.
+All contracts that Youth Justice enters into with the private sector, valued over $150,000, are required to be recorded in the register of government contracts, which is published on the Government tender's website.

 The details of each contract is required to be entered into the register within 60 days of the contract coming into effect, and must remain on the register for 30 days or until the contract is complete, which ever is longer.